-Data from an independent credit reporting agency, such as FICO\ score, is one of several factors that may be used by the bank in its credit scoring system to assess the credit risk associated with each applicant.
+Data from an independent credit reporting agency, such as FICO® score, is one of several factors that may be used by the bank in its credit scoring system to assess the credit risk associated with each applicant.
 See "The Bank-The Bank's Credit Card and Lending Business-Underwriting Procedures."
-Additionally, FICO\ scores are based on independent third party information, the accuracy of which cannot be verified.
-FICO\ scores should not necessarily be relied upon as a meaningful predictor of the performance of the receivables in the Master Trust Consumer Segment or the Master Trust Small Business Segment.
-For information regarding the historical performance of the receivables in the Master Trust Segments, see "-Delinquency and Loss Experience," "-Revenue Experience" and "-Payment Rates" above.
+Additionally, FICO® scores are based on independent third party information, the accuracy of which cannot be verified.
+FICO® scores should not necessarily be relied upon as a meaningful predictor of the performance of the receivables in the Master Trust Small Business Segment.
+For information regarding the historical performance of the receivables in the Master Trust Segments, see